ntammadge/1brc/README.md

+NOTE: For my implementation, see [this folder](./src/main/go/ntammadge/).
+Everything else contained in this file is as forked from the [original repository](https://github.com/gunnarmorling/1brc).

 # 1️⃣🐝🏎️ The One Billion Row Challenge

 _Status Feb 4: The final leaderboards [have been published](https://www.morling.dev/blog/1brc-results-are-in/).
 Congrats to all the winners, and a big thank you to everyone participating in this challenge as well as to everyone helping to organize it!_